GetGet99/Mica-VSCode/README.md

-# Mica VSCode (ALPHA)
+# Tabbed VSCode (PRE-ALPHA)

-A project that puts VSCode on Mica.
+A project that puts VSCode on Tabbed.

-Disclaimer: ALPHA!
-This is still unstable!
+Disclaimer: PRE-ALPHA!
+This is still unstable (I'll start working on it soon)!

 ## Requirements
 1. Visual Studio Code (this project does not automatically install vscode!)